-Electricity Distr Electricity Distribution and Transmission

-Lead UK Power Networks

-organisations National Grid

-Main sources

-of information

-Existing provision National Grid owns and maintains the high-voltage electricity transmission system in England and Wales, together with operating the system across Great Britain, balancing supply with demand.
+Electricity Distr ibution and Transmission Lead UK Power Networks organisations National Grid Main sources Websites. of information Existing provision National Grid owns and maintains the high-voltage electricity transmission system in England and Wales, together with operating the system across Great Britain, balancing supply with demand.
 The company provides electricity supplies from generating stations to local distribution companies.
 The local distribution company in Adur is UK Power Networks who deliver electricity to properties throughout Adur and are responsible for the maintenance of underground cables, overhead lines and substations.
 Planned provision None identified.
 Sources of funding and costs Developer contributions / UK Power Networks / National Grid.
-Key issues and dependencies Connection to electricity connections would be the responsibility of the developer.
-UK Power Networks were unable to supply any information for this version of the IDP.
-Further details will be required for the next version.
+Key issues and dependencies Connection to the electricity network would be the responsibility of the developer.
 Past correspondence with energy distribution companies have identified no issues or dependencies related to delivery of development.
 Summary and role of LDF and IDP Policy 20 of the Local Plan aims to promote the use of low carbon and renewable energy.
 Policy 30 of the Local Plan states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.

-Gas Lead organisations Southern Gas Network Main sources of information Scotia Gas Networks Quote Existing provision Scotia Gas Networks (SGN) operates the gas networks in Adur (under the company name of Southern Gas Networks).
+Gas Gas Lead organisations Southern Gas Network Main sources of information Scotia Gas Networks Quote Existing provision Scotia Gas Networks (SGN) operates the gas networks in Adur (under the company name of Southern Gas Networks).
 This includes the gas pipeline and maintaining the network to ensure pipes are in an efficient state to deliver gas safely.
 SGN are responsible for connections to residential and business premises as well as services such as alterations and disconnections.
 SGN deliver new individual services to very large infrastructure projects (for example, at new housing developments).
 SGN has a statutory duty to develop and maintain an efficient and coordinated transmission system of gas.
 New gas infrastructure developments are periodically required to meet increases in demand and changes in patterns of supply.
 Planned provision Connection to the gas network would be the responsibility of the developer.
 If more capacity is required, reinforcement to the network would need to be carried out to accommodate the necessary level of development.
 Based on a quotation received from SGN in relation to development identified in the Local Plan, some infrastructure investment may be required by developers.
 Employment uses couldn't be assessed as this is based on detailed load requirements dependent on the type of employment use coming forward.
 At this stage, the information received suggests that: New Monks Farm and Shoreham Airport would be required to deliver reinforcement works to the network.
 Both developments will use the same network.
-Shoreham Harbour may require reinforcement works.
-Sources of funding and costs Developer delivered / contributions Key issues and dependencies None identified Summary and role of LDF and IDP Policy 20 of the Local Plan aims to promote the use of low carbon and renewable energy.
-Policy 30 of the Local Plan states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
+Shoreham Harbour may require reinforcement works Sompting will require reinforcement works.
+Sources of funding and costs Developer delivered / contributions Key issues and dependencies None identified Summary and role of LDF Policy 20 of the Local Plan aims to promote the use of low carbon and renewable energy.
+Policy 30 of the Local Plan states that new and IDP development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.